 International drug policies with perspective

-Drug policies with a focus on sustainable development, oriented towards public health and human rights – this is what the GPDPD advocates on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ) and under the patronage of the Federal Government’s Drug Commissioner, in international dialogue and in cooperation with partner countries and organisations.
+Drug policies with a focus on sustainable development, oriented towards public health and human rights – this is what the GPDPD advocates on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ) and under the patronage of the Commissioner of the Federal Government for Drug and Addiction Policy, in international dialogue and in cooperation with partner countries and organisations.

 The debate on drug policy issues is more topical and urgent than ever.
 The development of recent years is clear: The cultivation, production and use of illicit drugs is increasing.
-The illegal cultivation of coca and opium poppies is at an all-time high.
-Marginalised regions in developing and emerging countries are particularly affected.
-The regular seizure of large drug supplies, such as cocaine, crack cocaine and heroin worldwide, further illustrates that production and trafficking are flourishing.
+The illegal cultivation of coca and opium poppies has reached historic highs.
+Never before has more cocaine been seized in Germany and Europe.
+The number of annual deaths attributed to the use of drugs is rising massively in many countries, most recently again in Germany.
 At the same time, drug use is increasingly shifting to countries in the global south, which are having to deal with this new challenge.